OnionKnight2/binary-search-tree/README.md

 #inorder, #preorder, and #postorder methods traverse the tree in their respective depth-first order.
 The methods should return an array of values if no block is given.

 #height method accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.

+#depth method accepts a node and returns its depth.
+Depth is defined as the number of edges in path from a given node to the tree’s root node